yanlynnnnn/tp/docs/UserGuide.md

 Example:

-Let's say you searched for the appointment which you want to edit in GrAB3.
+Let's say you searched for the appointment which you want to edit in Homerce.
-You searched for the appointment in GrAB3 with `listapt` or `findapt`, and you want to edit it with the following details:
+You searched for the appointment in Homerce with `listapt` or `findapt`, and you want to edit it with the following details:

 | Appointment | |